humdingerb/clipdinger/Readme.md

 ### Tips & Tricks

 *   Obviously, Clipdinger can only keep a clipboard history while it's running.
 You should therefore create a link to it in the `/boot/home/config/settings/boot/launch/` folder.
 Then it gets started automatically on every boot-up.
 *   If you leave your computer or just know that you won't do any copy&paste for a long time, you can simply quit Clidinger with _ALT_ + _Q_ to prevent the entries in the history from fading.
+Clipdinger always starts in same state it was in when it was quit.

 ### Download